agonzalezro/polo/README.md

 [![circleci](https://circleci.com/gh/agonzalezro/polo.svg?style=shield)](https://circleci.com/gh/agonzalezro/polo)

-polo is a static blog generator created with [Go](https://golang.org/).
+polo is a static site generator created with [Go](https://golang.org/).
 It's compatible with your current Jekyll and Pelican markdowns, so your migration should be straightforward.